 Cycling facilities in NSW come in a wide range of shapes and styles, from shared-use paths and trails to on-road infrastructure like bike lanes.

-In many communities across NSW riders can access shared paths (such as the Cooks River Cycleway) - as well as an ever-expanding network of on-road bike facilities for getting to and around important regional centers.
+In many communities across NSW riders can access shared paths - as well as an ever-expanding network of on-road bike facilities for getting to and around important regional centres.
 Shared path offer car-free space to ride (though you'll usually share with pedestrians, hence the name), and in some cases take advantage of old rail corridors or other direct routes which connect quickly and easily.

 If you ride on a shared path then make sure to keep at least 1 metre distance to anyone walking.

 RIDING ON THE ROAD